WildLights Returning to Living Desert Zoo and Gardens

-The Living Desert Zoo and Gardens announced Tuesday its “Wildlights” light show will return next month for a springtime installation after being curtailed during the holiday season due to the pandemic.
+The Living Desert Zoo and Gardens “Wildlights” light show will returns this month for a springtime installation after being curtailed during the holiday season due to the pandemic.

 Beginning March 15, WildLights will return to the Palm Desert zoo on a nightly basis from 6:30 p.m. to 9:30 p.m. through March 28.